JamesKindon/jkindon.github.io/_posts/2022-03-07-the-evolution-of-citrix-profile-management.md

 **Detail:** A new policy, `Enable Concurrent session support for Outlook search data roaming`, is now available as an enhancement to the `Search index roaming for Outlook` policy.
 With the two policies enabled, Citrix Profile Management can provide a native Outlook search experience in concurrent sessions

 ***Important Note:*** To let the search index roaming feature work on Microsoft Windows 10 1809 and later, and on Windows Server 2019 and later, add a `DWORD` value `EnablePerUserCatalog` = `0` under `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Search`.
 Restart the VDA to make your registry setting take effect.
-This indicates that whilst Microsoft have now removed per user search index roaming from FSLogix in favor of OS level capability, Citrix can, and does still support roaming this index using the traditional mode
+This indicates that whilst Microsoft have now removed per user search index roaming from FSLogix in favor of OS level capability, Citrix can, and does, still support roaming this index using the traditional mode

 {: .box-note}